Davidmycodeguy/useFormHook/README.md

-How i beilve forms should work as a devloper perpective.
+How i believe forms should work as a developer perspective.

 # useFormHook
 Best react form library of 2020.
 V 1.0